myeditha/worldgen/README.md

 # Welcome to World Generation!

-This read me contains a description of the algorithm implemented and used, as well as a brief description of how to use gen.py.
+This read me contains a description of the algorithm implemented and used, as well as a brief description of how to use gen.py for generation.

 ## Introduction